AL1Skey/ondelivery-room-management/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Backend Setup

+Run `npm i` to install package configure postgres user and password in config/config.json in server directory run `npx sequelize-cli db:migrate && npx sequelize-cli db:seed:all` to create and seed the database run `npx nodemon` to run the server

 ## Backend server

 Go to server directory. run `npx nodemon` for a dev server.
 Navigate to `http://localhost:3000`.